Back to project

 The project involved consolidating 7 custom domains under a single Webflow site:

-The Group covers a wide content spectrum: exceptional Parisian venues, catering services, international destinations, trades and expertise, news, press releases, FAQ, sports projects...
-Each content type has its own requirements (image galleries, PDF files, videos, cross-references).
+The Group covers a staggering editorial spectrum: exceptional Parisian venues and sub-spaces, catering services, international destinations, trades and expertise, news, press releases, FAQ, sports projects, and House histories.
+Each content type has its own requirements: multi-image galleries, downloadable PDFs, videos, and cross-references between Houses.

-03 — Creating a digital experience worthy of luxury
+03 — Translating luxury into a digital experience

 Process & Methodology